Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Method of Kritchman Nadler and comparison

-More precisely, they give an asymptotic bound of the overestimation probability: they show that for $n=500$ and $p>10$, this probability is close to $\gamma$.

-Since for our method, we do not know explicitly the corresponding false alarm rate, we evaluate it by simulation.
-We choose two typical situations among previously reported ones, namely Figure 2 (see Table 1).
-Table 2 gives the results with 500 independent replications.
+Since for our method, we do not know explicitly the corresponding false alarm rate, we recall in Table \ref{tab:far} the results from Figure \ref{fig:nospike}, which were for the cases $c=1$ and $c=10$, with the automatic value $\tilde C$, under 500 independent replications.